-Each plan of study must include a related area of at least nine (9) semester hours from an area other than Computer Graphics Technology.
+The related area must include a minimum of three (3) credits of coursework within CGT but in an area different from the student's focus area.
+The remaining nine (9) credits may be taken within or outside of CGT, at the direction of the student's advisor.
 In some cases, there may be two related areas, if such a plan will enhance the student's professional goals.
 Examples of related areas on plans of study include: Management, Instructional Design, Art & Design, Curriculum and Instruction, Landscape Architecture, Civil Engineering, Industrial Engineering, Human Factors, Kinesiology, Theatre, and Perceptual Psychology, or one of the disciplines within the Purdue Polytechnic Institute (e.g., MET, CIT, BCM, etc.).